Overview

 It has also been held to be a governmental agency for purposes of the First Amendment.8

-By itself, the special statue noted above would exclude Amtrak from both the FOIA and the Open Meetings Act.
+By itself, the special statute noted above would exclude Amtrak from both the FOIA and the Open Meetings Act.

 However, in 1972 Congress amended the Rail Passenger Service Act of 1970 by adding a statute that required Amtrak to be subject to FOIA.10

-The upshot of this is that Amtrak is subject to the FOIA, but for some reason Congress has never made Amtrak subject to the Open Meetings Act.
+The upshot is that Amtrak is subject to FOIA, but for some reason Congress has never made Amtrak subject to the Open Meetings Act.

-- Open up its board meetings to the public;
+- “open its Board meetings to the public;”

-- Take votes to go into executive sessions (since it can keep all of it sessions closed in any case) and not share the contents of those sessions or of information that can be withheld from the public from those sessions;
+- “take votes to go into executive session (since it can keep all sessions closed in any case) or disclose the contents of those sessions or information that can be withheld under FOIA;”

-- Keep a transcript, recording, or minutes of any meeting closed to the public or make any such transcript, recording or minutes which it does keep available to the public; or
+- “keep transcripts, recordings, or minutes of any meeting closed to the public, or make any such records available to the public”; or

-- Promulgate regulations concerning the holding of its meetings.12
+- “promulgate regulations concerning the conduct of its meetings.”12

-It is possible that some of this information could be contained in documents which might be obtained under the FOIA, but there is no statutory right for the public to be notified of or to attend these meetings.
+While some of this information may be available through FOIA requests, there is no statutory right for the public to be notified of or attend these meetings.

 Bottom Line —

-Amtrak has no legal obligation at the moment to open its Board meetings to the public or give advance notice of such meetings.
+Amtrak has no legal obligation to open its Board meetings to the public or provide advance notice of such meetings.

-It does though have an obligation to provide copies of transcripts, recordings, meeting minutes, or other records of those meetings under the FOIA, except to the extent that the exceptions to FOIA disclosures apply.
+It does, however, have an obligation under FOIA to disclose transcripts, recordings, meeting minutes, or other records of those meetings, subject to applicable FOIA exemptions.

-As a political and policy matter, it would seem that Amtrak could benefit greatly by increasing the transparency of its Board of Directors in the eyes of both the public and public officials.
-Matters before the board that really need to be kept confidential could still be kept confidential by relegating such matters to the executive session portions of those meetings.
+As a matter of policy, Amtrak could benefit from greater transparency in its Board of Directors to both the public and public officials.
+Matters requiring confidentiality could still be handled in executive session portions of Board meetings.

 __________